Reggie Harris Awtt Portrait

 As their personal relationship deepened at Temple University, they began to sing together at local Philadelphia clubs and coffeehouses.
 As Reggie says, “It was a relationship that supported two kindred and in some ways battered souls in a healing, inspiring way.
 Our singing and stage presence had an effect on people beyond just being entertaining.
 It was as if our hopeful brokenness opened audiences to a greater sense of connection to and discovery of their heritage.”

-Kim and Reggie began touring together in 1980 and still average more than 200 yearly appearances.
-Kim and Reggie deliver positive messages on stages from Italy to Alaska to the Virgin Islands, in classrooms, churches, and auditoriums across America, and on eleven albums and compilations.
+Kim and Reggie began touring together in 1980.
+Kim and Reggie delivered positive messages on stages from Italy to Alaska to the Virgin Islands, in classrooms, churches, and auditoriums across America, and on eleven albums and compilations.
 The show they developed about the Underground Railroad continues to educate people of all ages that “America has a long history of standing together to turn back the forces that oppress and divide.”

 Programs